JuanMa894/VGames-rec-system/README.md

 ***

 ## Content-based System
 I also developed a content-based recommender system using a different dataset that includes metadata about the games, such as their genre, platform, and publisher.
-This system utilizes additional details about the games themselves to provide recommendations, in contrast to the collaborative filtering system that only used user ratings to give recommendations.
+This system utilizes additional details about the games themselves to provide recommendations, in contrast to the collaborative filtering system that only uses ratings.

 Take a look at the Content-based system on [here](https://github.com/JuanMa894/VGames-rec-system/blob/main/Content_Based_system.ipynb)